somdattagoswami/Operator-Learning-for-aortic-aneurysms/README.md

 * ```main_{}.py```/ ```main_{}.ipynb``` - contains python scripts and notebooks for implementing the proposed approaches

+## Datasets

+The datasets are generated in FEBio.
+Details of data generation is mentioned in the manuscript.

 ## Clone

 To clone and use this repository, run the following terminal commands: